rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 1. Discounts are deeper in problem states but are not the root cause.
 2. AOV is similar across states, ruling out a revenue problem.
-3. Therefore, the root cause must be a cost problem.
+3. According to the data, the root cause strongly suggests a cost problem.
 4. The only logical cost variable that varies significantly by state is Shipping.

-- Re-evaluate shipping business model in order to fix profitability.
+- Re-evaluate shipping business model in order to fix profitability within the following states:
+  - Arizona
+  - Colorado
+  - Florida
+  - Illinois
+  - North Carolina
+  - Ohio
+  - Oregon
+  - Pennsylvania
+  - Tennessee
+  - Texas

 ---